Amazon offers two types of seller accounts: Individual and Professional.

 The Professional account costs $39.99 a month, which is enough for many beginners to think twice about setting up their account.
 In this guide, I’ll show you how to set up an Individual account so you can get started today without any upfront charges.

-Please pay close attention and follow the steps exactly.
+Please pay close attention and follow the steps exactly or you will be charged the $39.99 even if you choose Individual.

 There is a quirk in the registration process that is forcing many people who want Individual accounts to pay the $39.99 fee anyway.
 You can request a refund immediately after, but following the steps below will ensure you don’t have to deal with this unnecessary headache.